Suspect arrested in Washington state grocery store shooting

 SPOKANE, Wash.
 (AP) — A man suspected of opening fire inside a grocery store in Washington state, killing one person and injuring another, was a suspected shoplifter who appeared to be battling mental illness, according to court documents.

-Aaron Christopher Kelly, 39, was arrested late Monday night in a vehicle on Interstate 90 near Spokane, and was scheduled to make his first court appearance on Tuesday afternoon on charges of first-degree murder and first-degree attempted murder, Richland police said.
+Aaron Christopher Kelly, 39, was arrested late Monday night in a vehicle on Interstate 90 near Spokane and made his first court appearance on Tuesday afternoon on charges of first-degree murder and first-degree attempted murder, Richland police said.

 Kelly, was arrested on the freeway between the town of Sprague and Spokane, which is about two hours northeast of Richland, police said.